Guide to the Examination of Research Students

 1.1 All Examining Boards for candidates shall consist of the following individuals:

-- An independent Chair, who will be the Executive Dean or a member of staff with appropriate experience nominated by the Executive Dean.
-The Chair of the Examining Board is required to chair the oral examination and any meeting of the examiners;
+An experienced and independent Chair, who will be the Executive Dean or a member of staff with appropriate experience nominated by the Executive Dean.
+The Chair of the Examining Board is required to chair the viva voce examination and any meeting of the examiners.

-- An internal examiner or, in the case of Swansea University employees, a second external examiner (see ‘Examination of Staff and Research Students Employed at Swansea University’ section below).
+An internal examiner or, in specific cases, a second external examiner (see ‘Conflicts of Interest’ section below).

 1.2 Chair of Examining Board

-The Chair of the Board shall be independent in the examining process and shall be responsible to the Postgraduate Research Committee for the conduct of the examination.
-The Chair of the Examining Board is required to chair the oral examination and any meeting of the examiners.
+The Chair of the Board shall be independent in the examining process and shall be responsible to the Regulations, Quality and Standards Board and/or Progression and Awards Board for the conduct of the examination.
+The Chair of the Examining Board is required to chair the examination and any meetings of the examiners including where a student is required to have a second viva.

 - Be a member of staff employed at Swansea University with sufficient seniority and experience to be able to command authority;